lisphilar/covid19-sir/README.md

 ## Trying now
 The author is trying to add the following functionalities.
 - Speed-up S-R trend analysis and hyperparameter estimation of ODE models
-- Keep track parameter values/reproductive number of all country with a simple code
+- Keep track parameter values/reproductive number of all countries with a simple code
 - Find relationship of reproductive number and measures automatically

 If you have ideas or need new functinalities, please join this project.